quicwg/ops-drafts/draft-ietf-quic-manageability.md

-This document focuses on QUIC Version 1, and this section applies only to packets belonging to Version 1 QUIC flows; for purposes of on-path observation, it assumes that these packets have been identified as such through the observation of a version negotiation.
+This document focuses on QUIC Version 1, and this section applies only to packets belonging to Version 1 QUIC flows; for purposes of on-path observation, it assumes that these packets have been identified as such through the observation of a version number exchange as described above.

 ### Rejection of Garbage Traffic {#sec-garbage}

-A related question is whether a first packet of a given flow on known QUIC-associated port is a valid QUIC packet, in order to support in-network filtering of garbage UDP packets (reflection attacks, random backscatter).
+A related question is whether a first packet of a given flow on a known QUIC-associated port is a valid QUIC packet, to support in-network filtering of garbage UDP packets (reflection attacks, random backscatter).
 While heuristics based on the first byte of the packet (packet type) could be used to separate valid from invalid first packet types, the deployment of such